Distance: 13.7 miles (22 km)

 Rattlers spotted: 0

-Drive: Under 15 minutes from central Glendale or Pasadena, between La Crescent and La Cañada.
+Drive: Under 15 minutes from central Glendale or Pasadena, between La Crescenta and La Cañada.
 Park on the south side of Jessen Drive, just outside the school, between Solliden Lane and Palm Drive.

 Nobody Hikes in LA has a short account including alternative parking on La Sierra Drive, and a way to make it circular by descending via the Mt Lukens Truck Trail and then finishing up with 1.5 miles of street walking.